ansys/pysystem-coupling/doc/source/users_guide/syc_persistence.rst

     # Open at step 2
     case.open(coupling_step=2)

-The frequency with which restart files are writted during a solution is controlled by the setting ``setup.output_control.option``.
+The frequency with which restart files are written during a solution is controlled by the setting ``setup.output_control.option``.

 .. note::